 A subsidized loan is one in which the government directly lends you money through the Department of Education.
 The government also pays the interest on your loans while you are in school and during any periods of qualified nonpayment, such as deferrals and grace periods.
 Only undergraduates can take subsidized loans.

 With an unsubsidized loan the government also directly lends you money through the Department of Education or partners.
 However, the government does not pay any interest on these loans, including while you are in school.
 This is one of the most significant sources of surprise debt for many students, as undergraduate student loans can accumulate more than four years’ worth of compound interest before repayment begins (more if the student attends graduate school).

 Graduate students cannot receive more than $20,500 per year in unsubsidized loans.
-(A typical course of graduate studies such as law school or a master’s degree costs more than $50,000 per year).
 They cannot receive more than $138,500 in total, including any undergraduate loans.

 DirectPlus, also known as GradPlus, is the federal lending program for graduate and professional students.
 It allows students to borrow additional money for graduate school, given that the unsubsidized loan program typically covers less than half of their needs.
 Unlike subsidized and unsubsidized loans, DirectPlus requires a credit check.

 Both graduate students and their parents can apply for a DirectPlus loan.
 The loan is capped at the cost of attendance as determined by the school itself, less any additional loans or other financial aid the student receives.